deeri1x/public-instructions/asg-02-move-mom/README.md

 ## Additional Perks Availalbe

-If you're in need of some Perks, there are [opportunities in this assignment](perk-opportunities.md),just like there were in the last one.
+If you're in need of some Perks, there are [opportunities in this assignment](perk-opportunities.md), just like there were in the last one.